hep-mirrors/sherpa/Manual/source/manual/parameters/beam.rst

 .. index:: LASER_NONLINEARITY

-The energy distribution of the photon beams is modelled by the CompAZ parametrisation, see :cite:`Zarnecki2002qr`, with various assumptions valid only for the proposed TESLA photon collider.
+The energy distribution of the photon beams is modelled by the CompAZ parameterisation, see :cite:`Zarnecki2002qr`, with various assumptions valid only for the proposed TESLA photon collider.
 The laser energies can be set by ``E_LASER``. ``P_LASER`` sets their polarisations, defaulting to ``0.``.
 Both settings can either be set to a single